Fierioziy/ParticleNativeAPI/README.md

 ## Compatibility
 Tested Spigot versions: 1.7.10, 1.8.8, 1.12, 1.14.3, 1.15.2.

-Plugin should be compatible till next major Minecraft implementation change.
+Plugin should be compatible at least between MC 1.7 and MC 1.15 for now.
+It will only needs update if new feature/bugfix were added or there were Minecraft